 Students enjoy master classes by world renowned visiting artists.
 Recent and current guests include Midori, Glenn Dicterow, Semmy Stahlhammer, Hal Grossman, Karen Dreyfus, Patricia McCarty, Yo-Yo Ma, David Finckel, Joseph Johnson, Steve Doane, Nancy Ives, Alison Wells, Matthew Zalkind, the Parker String Quartet, Mark Kosower, and the Danish Quartet.
 Many of our graduates go on to symphony and faculty positions, as well as more eclectic careers.

-As of fall 2017, the String Department has a fulltime member of the Music Education faculty, Professor Andrew Strietelmeier, who specializes in string study and is an accomplished violinist.
+As of fall 2017, the Strings Area has a fulltime member of the Music Education faculty, Professor Andrew Strietelmeier, who specializes in string study and is an accomplished violinist.
 This allows the UO School of Music to target the music education curriculum to the specific needs of string music ed. students.

 String Faculty at the SOMD